pretix/pretix-docs/docs/topics/vouchers.md

 ### Reserving tickets for a certain group

-This subsection explains how to use vouchers to ensure that a certain group of people gains access to an event, for example, guests invited to a concert by the performing artists.
+You can use vouchers to ensure that a certain group of people gains access to an event, for example, guests invited to a concert by the performing artists.
-Navigate to [Your Event] :fontawesome-solid-arrow-right: ":fontawesome-solid-tags: Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button, and set the number of codes to generate one voucher per member of the group in question.
+Navigate to [Your Event] → ":fontawesome-solid-tags: Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button, and set the number of codes to generate one voucher per member of the group in question.

 Optionally, you may choose a descriptive prefix such as "GUEST-LIST-".
 Set "Product" to your event's basic admission ticket, set "Price effect" to "Set product price to" and the voucher value to 0.00.